 Switzerland Switzerland

-The consumer-based footprint is three times as much as the domestic footprint, as Switzerland imports more than double the amount of domestic emissions through products.
-These emissions are not included in the CCPI ranking because this ranking uses a territorial approach to emissions and ascribes GHG emissions to the countries that emit them.
+The consumer-based footprint doubles the domestic footprint, as Switzerland imports more than twice the amount of domestic emissions through products.
+These emissions are not included in the CCPI ranking because the ranking uses a territorial approach to emissions and ascribes GHG emissions to the emitting countries.

 Key Outcomes